hieuxuanthuytran/appdevN4/README.md

 # 7. Credits and acknowledgments.

-Finally, I would like to thank Mr. Chao Gao for his supports as well as the knowledge he taught and especially his patience with his students throughout the course.
+Finally, I would like to thank Mr. Chao Gao for his supports as well as the knowledge he taught, especially his patience with students throughout the course.